basho/rfc/open/integration_robot/README.md

-# RFC: Elyan, A simplified integration robot
+# RFC: Thumbs, A simple integration robot

 ### Abstract

-Once upon a time, in a culture far far away, Bors was chosen to perform the duties of integration robot for the kingdom of Basho.
+Once upon a time, Bors was chosen to perform the duties of integration robot.
-Elyan, the son of Bors aims to put forth a clean slate approach by simplifying the previously conducted process.
-By clearly defining the subset of functionality that are requirements for Basho, a tool may be built tailored specifically for the needs of the Basho.
+Since then, original goals have drifted and maintenance has lapsed.

 ### Background